Today it's the Frankenstein sequel that is almost universally (heh, get it?) praised as being superior to the first film, Bride of Frankenstein!

 -Henry's father, Baron Frankenstein is dead by the time Praetorius shows up but this is just glossed over.
 I know Frederick Kerr was deceased in real life by this point, but no mention of his character having died?

 -At the outset of this film Henry is presumed dead by the villagers until he's brought home.
 They put him on a wagon and put a sheet over him, and Elizabeth bursts into tears until he begins to move.
-But the ending of the first movie already established that he survived the windmill fall, so why the charade of everything thinking he's dead?
+But the ending of the first movie already established that he survived the windmill fall, so why the charade of everyone thinking he's dead?
 Did they just want to prank his wife?
+This lack of continuity is George Lucas-bad.

--During this scene the monster tells Pretorius he was made from parts of the dead.
+-During this scene the monster tells Praetorius he was made from parts of the dead.
 How does he know this?
 Henry never told him.

 Okay, so Bride of Frankenstein has way more awesome about it than it does shitty.
 It's the best film of the series according to most people (including me) and it's gotta be the first film sequel to achieve that status.
 It's bigger, bolder, more irreverent, and has more depth than the first movie.
 As with Frankenstein, watching Bride is an annual tradition for me.
 Bride is also sadly the last truly good film of the series.
 The third movie Son of Frankenstein was somewhat ambitious and visually striking but failed to achieve the artistry of the first two, as we'll examine in more detail next time.